Our Vietnamese Coffee Journey

 - Hanoi (North): The birthplace of Egg Coffee, a creamy, dessert-like drink with frothy egg yolk and condensed milk.
 On a trip to Hanoi, we visited Café Giảng (39 Nguyễn Hữu Huân, Hoàn Kiếm), where the Egg Coffee was so rich it felt like a treat.
 Victor opted for a mango smoothie, but he eyed my cup curiously (Egg Coffee Guide).

 - Ho Chi Minh City (South): Famous for Bac Xiu, a sweeter, milk-heavy coffee from Saigon’s Chinatown.
-We stopped at La Viet (109 Nguyễn Cơ Thạch, Quận 2), where I tried a smooth Arabica pour-over while Natalia stuck to Coconut Coffee.
+We stopped at La Viet (109 Nguyễn Cơ Thạch, Quận 2), where I tried a smooth Arabica pour-over while Natalia stuck to Ca Phe Sua Da.
 Victor loved his chocolate shake, as always (Coffee Culture).

 - Central Highlands (Buôn Ma Thuột): The heart of Vietnam’s coffee production, where Robusta rules.
 We toured a plantation once, sipping robust, medium-roast brews at G20 Cafe (26 Lê Thánh Tông), surrounded by lush landscapes.
 Victor was more into his juice, but I was hooked (Coffee Production).

 These regional flavors make Vietnam’s coffee culture a must-explore, much like the diverse cafe scenes in Vietnamese Coffee Guide 2025.
-Check out our Travel Destinations for more travel ideas.
+Check out our Asia Travel Guides for more travel ideas.

 Health Benefits of Vietnamese Coffee

 Vietnamese coffee, especially with Robusta beans, has some perks I appreciate.
-Here’s what I’ve learned from digging into it:
+Here’s what I’ve learned:

 - Rich in Antioxidants: Robusta beans have chlorogenic acid, which may fight oxidative stress and lower chronic disease risk (Coffee Benefits).